akashchoudhary436/Face-Detection/README.md

-# Real-Time Face Landmark Detection and Data Capture
+# Real-Time Face Landmark Detection and Data Capture  for ML

 ## Overview